- »Collection List

 The World Bank Research Digest is a quarterly publication\r + disseminating findings of World Bank research.\r + The views and interpretations in the articles are those\r + of the authors and do not necessarily represent the\r + views of the World Bank, its Executive Directors, or the\r + countries they represent. \r + The Research Digest is financed by the Bank’s\r + Research Committee and managed by DECRS, the\r + research support unit of the Development Economics\r + Senior Vice Presidency (DEC).

-Jim Yong Kim became the 12th President of the World Bank Group on July 1, 2012.
+Jim Yong Kim served as the 12th President of the World Bank Group from 2012 to 2019.

 Robert B. Zoellick served as the 11th President of the World Bank Group from 2007 to 2012.